 - Cytokine release syndrome (CRS), in which cytokines (immune system substances) release in large quantities and begin attacking healthy tissue

-Finally, while the process is very beneficial to some patients, it is extremely time-consuming.
+Also, while the process is beneficial to some patients, it is extremely time-consuming.
 Some question where it can actually serve the broader population, considering the necessary time and specialization required.

-Overall, T-cell therapy has proven a promising new treatment approach.
+Without a doubt, these global approvals confirm that CAR-T cell therapy is a promising new treatment approach.
 As its manufacture, administration, and safety profile improve, it will become an important tool in the cancer treatment toolkit.